axeluhl/sailing-analytics/java/com.tractrac.clientmodule/README.txt

  - Manifest.txt -> manifest used to create the test.jar file

 ********************************************
+        TracAPI 4.0.0
+********************************************
+This is the final version.
+It changes the model of objects and is not compatible with versions 3.x.x.

+The IControl interface represents "controls" that are part of a route.
+Competitors pass through these "controls" during their race.
+However, in some sports, particularly in sailing, a control may consist of one or more "buoys."
+To accommodate this, the TracTrac API introduces the concept of IControlPoint, which represents all the points that make up a control.

+The current TracTrac model, however, does not differentiate between "control" and "control point."
+In TracTrac, everything is treated as a control, which can either be singular (if attached to a tracking device) or composite (if represented by multiple controls).
+This model has a significant limitation: a tracking device cannot be attached to two or more controls simultaneously.

+To work around this limitation, the concept of a Virtual Tracker was introduced.
+A Virtual Tracker is a virtual tracking device that retrieves positions from a real tracking device.
+However, this approach created a secondary issue: the positions of a physical device were duplicated multiple times, significantly increasing the volume of data transmitted between the server and clients.

+This new TracAPI has been designed with the primary goal of eliminating the concept of Virtual Trackers.
+A secondary objective has been to support additional race objects that are neither competitors nor controls, such as offset marks, boundaries, wind sensors, etc.

+The new API introduces two key interfaces:

+1) com.tractrac.model.lib.api.map.IPositionedItem: Represents items with an attached position, either from a tracker or a static location.
+These objects are not rendered in the viewer; they represent "a concept of an object with a position on the map."

+2) com.tractrac.model.lib.api.map.IMapItem: Represents tangible objects that can be drawn in the viewer.
+They consist of one or more IPositionedItems, which are used to render them on the map.

+Breaking Changes from Version 3.x.x

+- com.tractrac.model.lib.api.route.IControl has been replaced by com.tractrac.model.lib.api.map.IMapItem.
+- com.tractrac.model.lib.api.route.IControlPoint has been replaced by com.tractrac.model.lib.api.map.IPositionedItem.
+- com.tractrac.model.lib.api.route.IControlRoute.getControls() now returns an array of IMapItems.
+- com.tractrac.model.lib.api.data.IControlPassing.getControl() now returns an IMapItem.
+- com.tractrac.model.lib.api.event.IEvent.getControls() has been removed.
+Use IEvent.getMapItems() or
+ IEvent.getPositionedItems() instead.
+- com.tractrac.model.lib.api.event.IEvent.getControl(UUID controlId) has been removed.
+Use IEvent.getMapItem(UUID mapItemId)
+ instead.
+- com.tractrac.subscription.lib.api.IEventSubscriber.subscribeControls(IControlsListener) has been replaced by
+IEventSubscriber.subscribeMapItems(IMapItemsListener).
+- com.tractrac.subscription.lib.api.IEventSubscriber.unsubscribeControls(IControlsListener) has been replaced
+by IEventSubscriber.unsubscribeMapItems(IMapItemsListener).
+- com.tractrac.subscription.lib.api.IRaceSubscriber.subscribeControlPositions(IControlPointPositionListener) has been
+ replaced by IRaceSubscriber.subscribePositionedItemPositions(IPositionedItemPositionListener).
+- com.tractrac.subscription.lib.api.IRaceSubscriber.unsubscribeControlPositions(IControlPointPositionListener) has been
+ replaced by IRaceSubscriber.unsubscribePositionedItemPositions(IPositionedItemPositionListener).
+- com.tractrac.subscription.lib.api.control.IControlsListener has been replaced by
+com.tractrac.subscription.lib.api.map.IMapItemsListener.
+All methods have also been updated: updateControl → updateMapItem, addControl → addMapItem, deleteControl → deleteMapItem
+- com.tractrac.subscription.lib.api.control.IControlPointPositionListener has been replaced by
+ com.tractrac.subscription.lib.api.map.IPositionedItemPositionListener.
+The sole method in this interface now returns the position of the IPositionedItem.

+Why IControl was renamed to IMapItem?

+The new API adopts a more generic model for objects.
+An IMapItem can now serve multiple purposes, such as being part of a course or forming part of a line to define race boundaries.
+In this initial version, all IMapItems are used as "controls."
+However, this will evolve in future iterations to support broader use cases.

+  Release date:

+********************************************
         TracAPI 3.15.13
 ********************************************
 This is a final version.
 It keeps the backward compatibility.